sagarmanchanda/Work-Flow-Automation/README.md

 API for workflow automation.
 Currently restricted to IITG campus, however can be extended to any work-place by hacking into the login and formbuilder tools.

-# Dependencies

-All dependencies are listed in the [DEPENDENCIES](DEPENDENCIES.md) file.

 # Install

 Installation recommended via Composer.